nestybox/sysbox/README.md

 Reach us at our [slack channel][slack] for any questions.

+## Uninstallation

+Prior to uninstalling Sysbox, make sure all system containers are removed.
+There is a simple shell script to do this [here](scr/rm_all_syscont).

+The method for uninstalling Sysbox depends on how you [installed it](#installing-sysbox).

+1) If you used the packaged version from the Nestybox website, follow the uninstallation instructions in the associated documentation.

+2) If you built it from source and installed it manually, follow [these instructions](docs/developers-guide.md#uninstalling) to uninstall it.

 ## Roadmap

 The following is a list of features in the Sysbox roadmap.